 The northernmost province in Thailand, Chiang Rai, has one of the richest cultures and histories of the entire country.
 Neighboured by the Shan State of Burma and Bokeo in Laos, there remains a great ethnic variety in the region, which has given birth to a unique culture formed by different clans who retain their individual village structures.

 Pervading the region is Chiang Rai’s past as the capital of Thailand’s ancient Lanna Kingdom, dating to the 13th century AD.
-Consequently, Chiang Rai travel is some of the most awe-inspiring and rewarding in Thailand.
+Consequently, Chiang Rai attractions are some of the most awe-inspiring and rewarding in Thailand.
 Visitors can learn about the region’s dark past as the hub of opium production, immerse themselves in the ‘culture of the elephant’ (a national symbol that has for centuries served as the region’s workhorse), visit glorious temples and architectural landmarks owing to Chiang Rai’s Lanna routes, and taste some of the most vibrant food in Southeast Asia.
 Below is a brief Chiang Rai travel guide to help you get to know some of what we think are the most exciting sites around the region.

 For a full list of Anantara Golden Triangle’s area excursions with experienced Chiang Rai guides, visit Golden Triangle area excursions.